 We consider a

 pin add operation has been successful when the cluster-pinning stage is finished.
 This means the pin has been ingested by Cluster and that things are underway to tell IPFS to pin the content.
 If IPFS fails to pin the content, Cluster will know, report about it and try to handle the situation.
-The cluster-pinning stage is relatively fast, but the ipfs-pinning stage can take days.
+The cluster-pinning stage is relatively fast, but the ipfs-pinning stage can take much longer depending on the amount of things being pinned and the sizes involved.
 Therefore the second stage happens asynchronously once the cluster-pinning stage is completed.

 The process can be summarized as a follows: